 From the beginning, RUF had realized that whoever controlled the diamond mines, controls the country.
 It later became clear that their main aim was to control the mines, not to help the poor.
 They would take people as prisoners and make them forcefully work on the mines.
 People were heavily punished for minor mistakes.
 And a decade long civil war followed.

-In 1999, United Nations (UN) intervened to solve the problem.
+In 1999, the UN intervened to solve the problem.
 The Lomé Peace Accord was signed and the hostilities came to an end.
 According to the amnesty, Sankoh was given a high position in Sierra Leone's transitional government.
 Kimberley process certification was introduced which monitors the diamonds, from the mining till they reach the hands of distributors.